Articles of Incorporation and Rules

 (Meetings)

-Article 18 The Board of Supervisors shall meet at least twice a year.
+Article 18 The Board of Auditors shall meet at least twice a year.

 (Convening Procedures)

-To convene a meeting of the Board of Supervisors, notice shall be sent to each Auditor at least one week prior to the date of the meeting.
-However, in the event of an emergency, this period may be shortened.
+Article 20.
+In order to convene a meeting of the Board of Auditors, notice shall be sent to each auditor at least one week before the date of the meeting.
+However, this period may be shortened in cases of urgent need.

 2. The Board of Auditors may hold a meeting without going through the convening procedure if all the Auditors consent